swiftlang/swift/docs/SIL.rst

 object which is created by an ``alloc_ref`` with ``tail_elems``.
 It is undefined behavior if the class instance does not have tail-allocated arrays or if the element-types do not match.

+The ``immutable`` attribute specifies that all loads of the same instance variable from the same class reference operand are guaranteed to yield the same value.

 Enums
 ~~~~~